An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities

-If $\omega$ is a \textit{complete} form on $Y$, then the formal adjoints $D^{'*}_{h}$ and $D^{''*}_{h}$ coincide with the Hilbert space adjoints in the sense of Von Neumann (see \cite[(3,2) Theorem in Chapter 8]{Dem-book}).
-The following proposition can be obtained from Nakano's identity and the density lemma (cf. \cite[Lemma 4.3]{Dem82}, \cite[ChapterV I I I]{Dem-book}).
+The formal adjoints $D'^{*}_{h}$ and $ \dbar^{*}_{h}$ agree with the Hilbert space adjoints in the sense of Von Neumann if $\ome$ is a \textit{complete} form on $Y$ (see \cite[(3.2) Theorem in ChapterV I I I]{Dem-book}).
+The following proposition can be obtained from the Bochner-Kodaira-Nakano identity and the density lemma.